Parnashavari

 Parnasabari is also depicted in some images of the Pala period found in Dhaka, as a main goddess and escorted by Hindu deities Jvarasura and Shitala.
 Both of these escorts are disease related Hindu deities.
-In India, the Kurkihar hoard contains seven bronze images of Parnasabari belonging to 10th- 12th century AD.
+In India, the Kurkihar hoard contains seven bronze images of Parnasabari belonging to 10th–12th century AD.

-In Buddhism, Parnasabari is depicted as an attendant of the Buddhist deity of same name, Tara.
+In Buddhism, Parnasabari is depicted as an attendant of the Mother Goddess Tara.
 Some say that the term Parnasabari is an attempt to connect the deity with Vindya region, as Sabaras held a stronghold over the region.